Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Iterative coupling for the fully-discrete system

-\paragraph{Fixed-stress split} Finally, resembling the same approach as the fixed-stress split, we consider a two-step iterative coupling scheme with $i\geq 1$ denoting the iteration index, which is performed until convergence in any user-defined norm.
-We introduce a destabilization parameter $\beta\geq 0$ (to be specified below based on convergence analysis), applied in a negative fashion.
-For simplicity, we assume initialization of the scheme through the use of the data at the previous time step.
-Then the following iteration $i$ is repeated until convergence, defined by any user-defined stopping criterion.
+\paragraph{Fixed-stress split} Finally, resembling the same approach as the fixed-stress split, we consider a two-step iterative coupling scheme with $i\geq 1$, denoting the iteration index \answer{and consistently applied as superscript indicating the iteration}.
+For simplicity, we assume initialization of the scheme at $i=0$ through the use of the data at the previous time step.
+Then the following iteration is repeated until convergence in any user-defined norm.

-\paragraph{Step 1: Flow} Let $\totalstress^{i-1}\in \StressT$ be given, seek $p^{i},\velocity^{i} \in \PressureT \times \VelocityT$ such that for all $(q, \testvelocity) \in \PressureT \times \VelocityT$ it holds
+\paragraph{Step 1: Flow} Let $\totalstressT^{i-1}\in \StressT$ be given, seek $(\pressureT^{i},\integratedvelocityT^{i}) \in \PressureT \times \VelocityT$ such that for all $(\testpressureT, \testvelocityT) \in \PressureT \times \VelocityT$ it holds

-\paragraph{Step 2: Mechanics} Seek $(\totalstress^{i},\displacement^{i},\vorticity^{i}) \in \StressT \times \DisplacementT \times \VorticityT$ such that for all $(\teststress, \testdisplacement, \testvorticity ) \in \StressT \times \DisplacementT \times \VorticityT$ it holds
+\paragraph{Step 2: Mechanics} Seek $(\totalstressT^{i},\displacementT^{i},\vorticityT^{i}) \in \StressT \times \DisplacementT \times \VorticityT$ such that for all $(\teststressT, \testdisplacementT, \testvorticityT ) \in \StressT \times \DisplacementT \times \VorticityT$ it holds

 \begin{remark}[Standard fixed-stress split] The choice $\beta=0$ resembles the standard fixed-stress split, iterating between solving the flow problem under fixed stress conditions, and updating the mechanics variables subsequently.
 It is unconditionally convergent for the symmetric problem~\cite{both2019gradient,both2022rate}. \end{remark}